In this Article

 2. Minimised Activity at the Hospital

-Lounging around on your bed all day sounds amazing!
+As mentioned earlier, lounging around on your bed all day sounds amazing!
 However, the lack of movement is soon going to cause joint pains, muscle loss, reduced flexibility and worsened blood circulation.
-In addition to changing from side to side and eating balanced meals, here are some exercises you can do to help soothe these discomforts:
+In addition to changing from side to side and eating balanced meals, here are some exercises you can do to help soothe these discomforts.

 - Rotating your arms and legs in slow circular motions helps maintain your mobility and ease any muscular or joint aches.